swelbeck/sba319/README.md

 | `/countries/:id`       | PATCH      | Updates information for a specific country by ID.     | ```json { "population": 25500000 } ```                                                                                                                                                          | JSON object of the updated country                                                                                                                               |
 | `/countries/:id`       | DELETE     | Removes a specific country from the database by ID.   | None                                                                                                                                                                                            | `{ "message": "Country deleted successfully" }`                                                                                                                 |

+## Technologies Used
+- Node.js and Express for server and routing.
+- MongoDB and Mongoose for database and schema management.
+- dotenv for environment variable management.

+## Project Structure
+- /models: Mongoose schema definitions.
+- /routes: Express route definitions.
+- /db: Database connection file.
+- /data: Sample data for seeding the database.
+- /scripts: Utility scripts (e.g., database seeding).

+## Future Enhancements

+- Add collections for cities or languages to demonstrate MongoDB relations.
+- Implement more detailed data validation with Mongoose validators.
+- Add pagination to the /countries GET endpoint.